based2/KB/network/ip_filter.md

 block from any to 62.74.208.58
 # SPAM
 block from any to 62.75.255.222
+# https://threatfox.abuse.ch/browse/tag/Emmenhtal/ niceslice(.)top bigpage(.)top
+block from any to 62.76.234.131
 # Netherlands https://github.com/eset/malware-ioc/tree/master/grandoreiro
 block from any to 62.84.100.0/24
 # https://www.abuseipdb.com/check/